 Why do I say this?
 Because when we are weak, then we are strong.
 Just as Paul and the Corinthian church experienced, the power of Christ will rest upon the American church when it becomes weak.
 In this way, His power will be made perfect in a weak church.

 God knows our weaknesses; they are tailor-made just for us.
-The LCM church teaches that each of our weaknesses is a reminder of an opposite characteristic of God.
+The LCM teaches that each of our weaknesses is a reminder of an opposite characteristic of God.
 God allows us to have weaknesses so that we will more deeply understand his character qualities that will fill those gaps.
 It’s like a key that fits a lock.
 If we have an absence, or gap (like the key hole), we will become even more acutely grateful for the attribute of God that fills that weakness (like a key).

 When we are weak, we should look at God’s strength.
 Our weakness is like a mirror.
 Rather than looking at the mirror (our weakness), we look through it to see the glory of God reflected in our lives.
 When we constantly reflect on the glory of the Lord, we gradually transform into the image of His glory and become strong (2 Corinthians 3:18).

 Perhaps my weakness leads me to pray every day, which helps me access God’s strength.
 Where I lack love, Christ provides the love I need.
 When we do not pay attention to our lack of love, but to the love of Christ, we gradually change.
 We are filled and changed by the love of Christ, and become loving people.
-If we lack patience, we should not look at our own bad temper, but at the patience of Christ, because Christ is patience.
+If we lack patience, we should not look at our own bad temper, but at the patience of Christ, because Christ is patient.
 When we look at His patience every day, we will gradually gain the patience of Christ.

 Pastor Bill Johnson of Bethel Church often said, “You are what you are most aware of.”
 This is a great illustration.
 In other words, you become what you give your attention to the most.
 If you pay attention to fake news, you will be filled with “fake news.”
 If you pay attention to the Lord and His words, you will be filled with the Lord and His words.